Internship Position Description

 Name and Location of Agency/Department Requesting Intern:

 Law Offices of the Orange County Alternate Defender

 The role of the Alternate Defender's Office is to provide quality representation to clients in an efficient and cost-effective manner.
 People who cannot afford to hire a lawyer have the right to a court-appointed lawyer, which in most cases is the Public Defender with a deputy public defender handling the case.
 The Alternate Defender is the office that handles cases if the Public Defender is not available for appointment (typically if there is a legal conflict of interest).

-Interns will be assigned to the department's Investigative Unit and will work with trial attorneys, investigators, paralegals and secretaries.
+Interns may work with trial attorneys, investigators, paralegals and secretaries.
 Duties may include organizing discovery and indexing information; summarizing witness statements; copying and filing case files; preparing and serving agency subpoenas; interacting with court staff to file court motions; serving court orders at the O.C.
 Sheriff’s Department; picking up cases, discovery, and records from various agencies; and delivering clothing and legal mail to the jail.
 Interns may also be asked to conduct internet research related to various forensic experts and issues.
 Interns will take part in tactical and strategic discussions on defense theories.
 Whenever possible, interns are encouraged to attend court proceedings, especially jury trials.